ikkez/F3-Sugar/Cortex/readme.md

 ## Relations

 With Cortex you can create associations between multiple Models.
-By linking them together, you can create all common relationships you need for smart and easy development.
+By linking them together, you can create all common relationships you need for smart and easy persistence.

 ### Setup the linkage

 To make relations work, you need to use a model class with field configuration.
-Cortex offers the following types of associations, that mostly must be defined in both classes of a relation:
+Cortex offers the following types of associations, that mostly **must be defined in both classes** of a relation:

 <table>
     <tr>